THE REAL COWBOYS & ALIENS: COMPLETE SERIES!!!

 Since this was long before the era of jet planes and spacecraft, the cowboys and farmers of the 1800s often struggled to put into words what they had witnessed, Torres and LeMay said.
 Unless a UFO slowed down enough to where they could observe it carefully, most of the Old West residents probably didn’t take much notice.
 Vapor trails in the daytime and streaks of light at night likely did not make much of an impression on these hardened pioneers.
 These sights were just part of the “signs and wonders” that often appeared in the heavens.

-Torres and LeMay said that after researching many UFO sightings from 1800s, they picked the most interesting cases to include in the book.
+Torres and LeMay said that after researching many UFO sightings from 1800s, they picked the most interesting cases to include in the book series.
 Torres said, “We’ve included many bizarre stories, such as the one about a being from outer space whose spaceship crashed in North Texas and whose body was buried in a lonely Texas cemetery where it may still remain today.
 You will also read about a flying monster shot by two cowboys outside of Tombstone, Arizona.
 There is also a tale about an underwater UFO that came up to the surface and nearly electrocuted two men.
 Another story tells of a mysterious ‘airship’ that lassoed a calf and then flew off into the sky with it.
 You will also hear the tale of a strange flying beast that terrorized a small Midwest town.
 Did these strange encounters really happen as recorded, or were they the products of overworked imaginations?
 We’ll let you, our readers, decide for yourselves …”